CommandLineLabs/completegeek/docs/001-getting-started.md

 Once VirtualBox is installed, we'll need to install Multipass.
 Go to the [Multipass download page](https://multipass.run/install) and click the Windows icon to go the installation instructions.
 Download Multipass from the supplied link.
 Double-click the downloaded installer.

 Click "Yes" on "Do you want to allow this app to make changes to your device?"
 Then click "Next" and "I Agree."
 Change the selector on the "Hypervisor" window to "Oracle VM VirtualBox."
-Either will work, but not all Windows systems are compatible with the "Microsoft Hyper-V" choice.
+Either choice will work, but not all Windows systems are compatible with the "Microsoft Hyper-V" choice.
 Assuming you've installed VirtualBox following these instructions, it should work on any OS type of Windows 10 or Windows 11.
-(If you know your computer can run Microsoft Hyper-V, feel free to make that choice.)
+(If you know your computer can run Microsoft Hyper-V and Hyper-V is not grayed-out, feel free to pick it.)

 On the "Add Multipass to PATH" screen, leave it on the recommended choice and click "Next."